misakey/backend/docs/content/endpoints/accounts.md

 - `tokentype`: must be `bearer`

 _Headers:_
 - `X-CSRF-Token`: a token to prevent from CSRF attacks.
-Delivered at the end of the auth flow.

 _Path Parameters:_
 - `id` (uuid string): the account id.